jamesesguerra/diy-cloud-book/src/chapter-2/my-journey.md

 Around the same time, I landed a job as a software engineer working with .NET and SQL Server.
 Suddenly, I had a new problem: most PaaS platforms catered to Node.js or Python apps, with PostgreSQL as the default database.
 Finding a service that supported .NET out of the box was pretty challenging.

 I gave those platforms a shot, but another issue surfaced: network latency.
 From my country (the Philippines), connecting to their servers felt sluggish.
 That pushed me to try Azure, since I was already using it at work.
 Azure App Service was honestly great and super easy to set up (I even wrote an [article](https://medium.com/@jamesesguerra025/how-to-deploy-a-net-api-for-free-on-azure-787e95424f0a) about it).
 The catch, though, was the database pricing.
-I built a small app for my mom’s job, and even though it didn’t store much data, my Azure SQL bill ballooned to around ₱1,000 (~17 USD) a month.
+I built a small app to help my mom with her job, and even though it didn’t store much data, my Azure SQL bill ballooned to around ₱1,000 (~17 USD) a month.
 For a side project I wanted to host for free, that felt like burning money.

 That frustration led me deeper into DevOps.
 In September 2024, I bought a mini PC and dove into the world of self-hosting.
 I saw people online running setups I could barely comprehend.
 Jellyfin, Nextcloud, Home Assistant, you name it.
 I started smaller, hosting apps like Glance, Jellyfin, Nginx Proxy Manager, Gitea, and even my own self-hosted runners, all managed with Docker Swarm.